August 4, 2011 updated August 13, 2021

-- If you're one of the people that's sensitive to the flavor of cilantro, you can omit it or switch out flat leaf parsley using it instead.
+- If you’re one of the people that are sensitive to the flavor of cilantro, you can omit it or switch out flat leaf parsley using it instead.

-- You can store this salsa for up to three days in an airtight container in the fridge.
+- You can store ths salsa for up to three to four days in an airtight container chilled in the refrigerator.

-- Other salsa recipes to try: Homemade Roasted Tomatilla Salsa, fruity Pineapple Mango Salsa and sweet and spicy Peach and Tomato Salsa you can use as a topping for grilled pork, chicken or fish.
+- Sweet and spicy Peach and Tomato Salsa you can use as a topping for grilled pork, chicken or fish.